StuartCHAN/neural-qa/README.md

 the scripts will automatically make a `Bank` directory in the `neural-qa/data/` folder to save the articles.
 <br>

 ### 1.2.
-Filtering of the sentences in articles to match the DBpedia ntriple RDFs
+Filtering of the sentences in articles to match the DBpedia triple RDFs

 The script [sentences_filter.py](https://github.com/StuartCHAN/neural-qa/blob/gsoc-stuart/templates_generator/sentences_filter.py) is for filtering out those sentences pertinent to the RDFs that we need.
 <br>

 ### 1.3.
 Convert sentences containing DBpedia entities to questions with placeholders

-The [question_convertor.py](https://github.com/StuartCHAN/neural-qa/blob/gsoc-stuart/templates_generator/question_convertor.py) is the part responsible for converting the catched sentences to template-questions with entity placeholders.
+The [question_convertor.py](https://github.com/StuartCHAN/neural-qa/blob/gsoc-stuart/templates_generator/question_convertor.py) is the part responsible for converting the caught sentences to template-questions with entity placeholders.

 ```txt
     e.g. She was born in France? --> where <A> was born in ?